-Lung injuries and deaths linked to the use of e-cigarettes, or vaping products, have continued to rise.
+Lung injuries and deaths linked to the use of e-cigarettes, or vaping products, have continued to rise in recent weeks.

-Now the Centers for Disease Control and Prevention (CDC) say they may have uncovered a potential cause: vitamin E acetate.
+The Centers for Disease Control and Prevention (CDC) said earlier this month they may have uncovered a potential cause: vitamin E acetate.

 “For the first time we have detected a potential toxin of concern, vitamin E acetate,” said